newsuk/times-components/packages/slice/README.md

 # Slice

 Slices are templates.
-A slice lays out a set of components according to template.
+A slice lays out a set of components according to the given template rules.

 Visit the official
 [storybook](http://components.thetimes.co.uk/?selectedKind=Primitives%2FSlice&selectedStory=Default%20template%20with%20one%20item&full=0&addons=1&stories=1&panelRight=0&addonPanel=storybooks%2Fstorybook-addon-knobs)